ongres/stackgres/doc/content/en/04-administration-guide/10-replication/03-remote-cluster/01-replicateFrom/_index.md

 # replicateFrom

-The `replicateFrom` feature is explained in the [SGCluster CRD](https://stackgres.io/doc/latest/reference/crd/sgcluster/#sgclusterspecreplicatefrom) but here is a practical guide to accomplish the setup
+The `replicateFrom` feature is explained in the [SGCluster CRD]({{% relref "06-crd-reference/01-sgcluster/#sgclusterspecreplicatefrom" %}}) but here is a practical guide to accomplish the setup.

-Since `replicateFrom` works through the Patroni (*Standby Cluster* concept)[https://patroni.readthedocs.io/en/latest/standby_cluster.html], access from the new cluster replica to the Main Cluster leader member is required.
+Since `replicateFrom` works through the Patroni [*Standby Cluster* concept](https://patroni.readthedocs.io/en/latest/standby_cluster.html), access from the new cluster replica to the Main Cluster leader member is required.
 Based on the DC architecture or k8s Cloud provider, enabling connections to the WAN must be done.
 Beforehand, consider that the k8s service should be ready to expose the cluster service.

 Once access is granted, the next command can be used to test the connection: